dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/hosting-win32-content-in-wpf.md

 - Override `OnMnemonic` method to support mnemonics

-- Instantiate the <xref:System.Windows.Interop.HwndHost> subclass and put it under the right [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] element
+- Instantiate the <xref:System.Windows.Interop.HwndHost> subclass and put it under the right WPF element

 ### Turn the Dialog into a Control